 Local Advice: Car Shuttle Logistics

-The best put in location is at the Monte Rio Public Beach.
+The best put in location is at the Monte Rio Public Beach (20488 CA-116, Monte Rio).
 Your car should be safe at this location while you are paddling since it is popular and has good visibility in the parking lot.
-Similarly the Jenner Visitor’s Center has a popular parking lot with good visibility.
+Similarly the Jenner Visitor’s Center (10451 CA-1) has a popular parking lot with good visibility.

 Bonus: Après-paddle Vittles

-Cafe Aquatica is right next to the Jenner Visitor’s Center and has a great deck where you can relax with a refreshment or a cup of hot chocolate depending on the weather.
+Cafe Aquatica (10439 CA-1, Jenner) is right next to the Jenner Visitor’s Center and has a great deck where you can relax with a refreshment or a cup of hot chocolate depending on the weather.
+Frequently on the weekends you can chill out with live music as well.

 Hiking Under a Redwood Umbrella